All hotel rooms have been freshened up. In September, the Hotel Bad Murtensee took over the operational management of the MS Attila.

 For the first time the hotel was open in January, it was also available for seminars and celebrations.
 Both the garden and the Beach House were upgraded.
 In the Spring the «Bad Muntelier» became the «Bad Murtensee», with a new corporate identity and a new brand strategy.
-Finally, Urs Rölli started in his new role as host in July 2020.

 The interior courtyard was reshaped, the event rooms and the restaurant «See la vie» were both renovated and refurbished.